open-rmf/rmf_deployment_template/README.md

 Run thru the setups in `cloud_infra` branch to deploy these images to a cloud instance and access RMF over a public URL

-## Example: rmf_demos with docker
+## Alternate method for quick local deployment

-Alternatively, run `rmf_demos` simulation locally with docker on your local machine.
+If you are planning to run a small local deployment and do not want to setup up a kubernetes cluster for it OR run `rmf_demos` with simulation on your local machine.

 ```bash
 docker run --network=host \